Sylchi/vc-test-assignment/README.md

 ## Testing

 You will need to have the environment variables MONGO_URI and SECRET_COOKIE_PASSWORD set in the .env.development.local file.
+These enviroment variables are required for github workflow testing too.
 Then you can run the following commands

 - Jest